 Dr. Tom and Nancy Osborne started TeamMates in 1991 with 22 members of the University of Nebraska football team.
 Those team members mentored a seventh or eighth grade boy at a Lincoln middle school until graduation.
 21 of those students graduated from high school, and 18 went on to college.

-Right now, TeamMates is serving close to 8,000 youth in more than 130 communities across Nebraska and Iowa.
+Right now, TeamMates is serving close to 12,000 youth in more than 130 communities across Nebraska, Iowa, and surround states.
 Mentors meet with their mentees one-on-one in school, once a week, during the academic year.

 “We don’t do this for the accolades, but when your mentee does say ‘thank you’, it touches you to your core,” Mentor Giovanni Jones said.

 Mentees can be nominated one of three ways.
 They can be nominated by a parent, a school staff member, or self-nomination.
 Mentors are not tutors, counselors, nor are they there to “fix” anything— they’re there to be friends.
 Mentors are matched with mentees based on interests and life experiences.

 The West Point – Beemer – Bancroft Chapter was founded in 2006 and currently serves 50 students.
 To become a mentor, go to teammates.org.

 To schedule an interview about the TeamMates Mentoring Program, please contact Addisen Johnson at firstname.lastname@example.org or 372.6010

 West Point – Beemer –Bancroft

 West Point, NE 68788-1874